maor1122/Sportbelt/README.md

 # How to start the service:
-Download the application, register/login, connect to the sportbelt wifi, and press start!
+Download the application, register/login, turn on the hardware component, and press start!

 <img src="app/src/main/res/drawable-mdpi/components.jpeg" />